imnltsa/ios15tether/README.md

 TrollStore Helper should now be installed into the Tips app.
 Open the Tips app and install TrollStore.
 If Tips doesn't say "Uninstall Persistence Helper", register Tips as a persistence helper.

 - You cannot set a passcode / enable any biometrics.
 Your device will panic if you enable a passcode, though a force reboot reverts the changes.
-- The microphone may not work; tested with 'Voice Memos'.
+- The microphone may not work; tested with "Voice Memos".
-- The camera may not work; tested with 'Camera'.
+- The camera may not work; tested with "Camera".
 - The flashlight may not work; tested with Control Center.
-- The gyroscope may not work (this means the screen won't rotate, and you will need to enable AssistiveTouch and add the screen rotation option to the AssistiveTouch menu; you will use the AssistiveTouch menu to rotate the screen); tested with 'Gyro Racer'.
+- The gyroscope may not work (this means the screen won't rotate, and you will need to enable AssistiveTouch and add the screen rotation option to the AssistiveTouch menu; you will use the AssistiveTouch menu to rotate the screen); tested with "Gyro Racer".
 - The device will look ***bricked*** after a reboot once you restore.
-If the device reboots, it enters a kind of 'weird' DFU mode.
+If the device reboots, it enters a kind of "weird" DFU mode.
 You will still need to do the [DFU mode](https://theapplewiki.com/wiki/DFU_Mode) button combination to enter the actual DFU though, else `gaster pwn` will make your terminal go in a loop (press Ctrl+C to stop it).
 - Your device may reboot automatically if the device is locked for too long.
 You can mitigate this by keeping the devices WiFi on at all times.
-You can install [Fiona](https://julioverne.github.io/debfiles/com.julioverne.fiona_0.1_iphoneos-arm.deb) by julioverne to keep the WiFi on (you will need to run the tweak through [Derootifier](https://github.com/haxi0/Derootifier) to convert the `iphoneos-arm` tweak to `iphoneos-arm64`).
-You can also install [Reverie](https://paisseon.github.io/debs/lilliana.reverie_0.0.3_iphoneos-arm64.deb) (direct `.deb` link) by Paisseon to put the device into a 'hibernation' mode so the device doesn't automatically reboot; battery usage is significantly lower and doesn't reboot the device.
+Install [Fiona](https://julioverne.github.io/debfiles/com.julioverne.fiona_0.1_iphoneos-arm.deb) by julioverne to keep the WiFi on (you will need to run the tweak through [Derootifier](https://github.com/haxi0/Derootifier) to convert the `iphoneos-arm` tweak to `iphoneos-arm64`).
+Optionally, also install [Reverie](https://paisseon.github.io/debs/lilliana.reverie_0.0.3_iphoneos-arm64.deb) (direct `.deb` link) by Paisseon to put the device into a "hibernation" mode so the device doesn't automatically reboot; battery usage is significantly lower and doesn't reboot the device.
 Despite the developers of these tweaks subjectively being shady, these are great tweaks that make the deep sleep issue essentially non-existent on tethered boots. ***You will need to be consistently jailbroken to utilize these tweaks***.

 ## Credits
 ***[Back to Table of Contents](#table-of-contents)***